Using Someone Else’s Debit Card With Their Permission

 There may be times when you’ll need to use someone else’s debit card with their permission.
 Perhaps you’re picking up groceries for a sick friend or borrowing money from a relative to pay a bill.

 Before you swipe, however, it’s a good idea to make sure you understand this kind of transaction and what is actually allowed.
-The details may depend on your bank’s terms and conditions, but typically they prohibit or advise against this kind of usage.
+The details may depend on the issuing bank’s terms and conditions, but typically, they prohibit or advise against this kind of usage.
 Read on to learn more.

 Key Points

-• Bank policy typically prohibits or cautions against using someone else’s debit card.
+• Bank policy generally prohibits or cautions against using someone else’s debit card.

 • Adding an authorized user permits card usage but makes the account holder liable for expenditures.